Thank you for your interest in pursuing graduate study at the University of Illinois!

 9. Can you waive the application fee?

-The University of Illinois is unable to offer waivers of the application fee.
+Unfortunately, the University of Illinois is unable to offer waivers of the application fee.

 10. What is the application deadline?